Our 142nd Annual Membership Assembly (AMA) was on October 20!

 Haiti has descended into a critical state of violence and chaos.
 More than one million children are living in areas under the influence of armed groups.

-October is full of observances!
+November is full of observances!
 Check out the list here and take action with CRS by engaging with our Facebook and Instagram posts that acknowledge these special designations.

 For the second part of our AMA, CRS is partnering with the Sabeel Ecumenical Liberation Theology Center for a powerful journey to Jerusalem.
 Please contact us to learn more.
 Follow our Facebook and Instagram pages for updates.